sosy-lab/cpachecker/doc/JavascriptTesting.md

 The above directory is a root for End-to-end testing JavaScript for AngularJS report application.

 Look for the example `src/org/sosy_lab/cpachecker/core/counterexample/e2e-tests/test_spec.js`.
-Add more `_spec.js` files as you wish in the above folder; we have configured karma to find them.
+Add more `_spec.js` files as you wish in the above folder; we have configured Protractor to find them.

 ### Installation